magento/devdocs/guides/v2.0/architecture/global_extensibility_features.md

 <h3>Rich product ecosystem</h3>
 The wider Magento ecosystem provides an extensive community and rich third-party marketplace for extensions.
-Visit Magento Extension Marketplace for an overview of the many modules and themes available for download and to buy modules and theme packages, offering more possibilities than you can imagine for extending your storefront.
+Visit Magento Marketplace for an overview of the many modules and themes available for download and to buy modules and theme packages, which offer more possibilities than you can imagine for extending your storefront.

 <h3>Flexible attribute types</h3>
 You can enhance your storefront by adding unique attributes to the default product attributes.
 For example, you might need to add a new attribute to describe a product, such as texture or an industry-specific rating.
-You can add these attributes from the Admin panel, and the product interface will display them.
+You can add these attributes from the Admin panel, and the product interface  displays them.

 <table>